 The Fund follows an ESG-Integrated approach, as further described under the heading "Sustainable Investing at Mackenzie".
-The Fund's approaches include ESG integration and corporate engagement.
 The Fund employs a top-down analysis of secular trends, bottom-up security analysis, ESG data gathering from available sources, and proprietary ESG quality analysis to effectively mitigate risk associated with ESG factors.
 This extends into the portfolio construction process at which point the Fund leverages the SASB framework to assess the materiality of these factors and incorporates them into their valuation model assumptions where possible.